You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Manila

 Manila is definitely not included in the list of the best places to visit in The Philippines.
 I would only spend time here if you need to because it works out like this with your flight.
 It’s not a very nice city.
 There is not much to do for tourists and it is quite dangerous in certain areas as well.
-If you do spend some time in Manila, you could go for a stroll in Rizal Park and visit some places in the center nearby like the Cathedral, Baluarte de San Diego and Fort Santiago.

 Banaue

 Banaue lies about 200 km north of Manila and is famous for its rice terraces.
-It is a really beautiful area, and if you not have seen rice terraces before yet, I do recommend visiting.
+It is a really beautiful area, and if you haven’t seen rice terraces before yet, I do recommend visiting.
 If you have seen plenty, or you’re planning on visiting places like Sapa in Vietnam or Bali or Flores in Indonesia, I wouldn’t worry about it too much if it doesn’t fit your Philippines itinerary.

-If you do go to Banaue, enjoy the viewpoints and contract a guide to go hiking in the fields.
+If you do go to Banaue, enjoy the viewpoints and hire a guide to go hiking in the fields.
 There are some other rice fields nearby that are worth a visit too, like Batad.

 How to get to Banaue from Manila